Learn

 Estate planning ensures your assets go where you want and your family is protected.
 Here's what it includes, when to start, and common mistakes to avoid.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Estate planning isn't just for wealthy retirees with beach houses and stock portfolios.
 If you have a bank account, a child, a pet, or even just strong opinions about what happens to your stuff when you're gone, you need an estate plan.
 It's also about what happens if you're alive but incapacitated; who makes decisions for you, who pays your bills, and who speaks to your doctors.
 Here's everything you need to know.

 Estate planning is the process of creating legal documents that dictate how your assets are distributed, who makes decisions on your behalf if you're incapacitated, and who cares for your dependents after your death.
-Every adult needs an estate plan; not just the wealthy.
+Every adult needs an estate plan, not just the wealthy.
 At minimum, you need a will, durable power of attorney, healthcare directive, and healthcare power of attorney.
 Without these documents, courts make these decisions for you using default state laws that may not reflect your wishes.

 The most common excuse for not having an estate plan is "I don't have enough assets."
 But estate planning isn't primarily about assets; it's about decisions.
 Who raises your kids if something happens to you?
 Who manages your finances if you're in a coma?
 Who decides whether to keep you on life support?